yuki-koyama/mathtoolbox/docs/classical-mds.md

 ## Example

-The following is an example of applying the algorithm to the pixel RGB colors of a target image and embedding them into a two-dimensional space.
+The following is an example of applying the algorithm to the pixel RGB values of a target image and embedding them into a two-dimensional space.
 ![](./classical-mds/classical-mds-image-out.jpg)

 ## Useful Resources